darrenldl/docfd/README.md

 The default TUI is divided into four sections:
 - Left is the list of documents which satisfy the search phrase
 - Top right is the content view of the document which tracks the search result selected
-- Bottom right is the ranked content search result list
+- Bottom right is the ranked search result list
 - Bottom pane consists of:
     - Status bar
     - Key binding info